Links on Android Authority may earn us a commission. Learn more.

 What is Apple Fitness Plus?
 Here is everything you need to know.

 Apple Fitness Plus is a catalog of guided workout programs and classes available for $9.99 per month.
-The service is intended to help Apple Watch users pursue health and fitness goals, and keep users motivated with on-screen metrics.
+The service is intended to help Apple users pursue health and fitness goals, and keep users motivated with on-screen metrics.
 Read on to find out everything you need to know about Apple Fitness Plus.

 What is Apple Fitness Plus?